What is ISDN?

 Openreach released a statement in 2015 that it would stop taking new ISDN orders in 2020, with a view to switching off and deactivating its WLR (Wholesale Line Rental) portfolio including the ISDN network by 2025.
 They have now revised that date and have stated that you can purchase ISDN lines up to 2023.
 However the migration away from these services is still planned for 2025

-Effectively, after 2023 no one will be able to order ISDN services and by 2025 businesses must have totally upgraded or migrated to IP telephony in order to avoid any interruption of existing office telephone services.
+Effectively, after 2023 no one will be able to order ISDN services and by the 2025 ISDN switch off date businesses must have totally upgraded or migrated to IP telephony in order to avoid any interruption of existing office telephone services.

 Businesses will need to upgrade their office phone system to an internet based or VoIP phone system.
 This can be to utilise SIP trunks in place of ISDN channels, or move to a fully-hosted IP cloud system to give greater flexibility.
 SIP is a technology that lets you make calls over data connections connected to an IP compatible phone system.
 Hybrid Phone systems already use a combination of ISDN & SIP.